 The short answer is yes.
-Lifestyle factors - especially tobacco use - directly affect your healthcare benefits premiums.
-Under the Affordable Care Act (ACA), employers are permitted to vary an employee’s premium contribution by up to 50% of the total cost of coverage if they offer a health-contingent wellness program that includes tobacco use as a standard.
-This means that if you smoke, your employer can legally charge you significantly more for your health plan - unless you take steps to quit.
+Lifestyle factors — especially tobacco use — directly affect your healthcare benefits premiums.
+Under the Affordable Care Act (ACA), employers can vary your premium contribution by up to 50% if they offer a health-contingent wellness program that includes tobacco use.
+So if you smoke, your employer can legally charge you more — unless you take steps to quit.
+That's a strong incentive to give up the habit.

-How Smoking and Other Lifestyle Factors Factor Into Premium Pricing
+How Smoking and Lifestyle Factors Affect Premium Pricing

-While the ACA prohibits insurers from charging individuals higher premiums based on pre-existing conditions, the rules are different for group health plans offered by employers.
-The ACA’s wellness program provisions allow employers to reward employees for healthy behaviors - or penalize them for risky ones - as long as the program meets specific compliance and disclosure requirements.
-Tobacco use is the only lifestyle factor that can trigger a premium surcharge of up to 30% (or 50% when combined with other health-contingent wellness incentives) under the federal regulations.
+While the ACA prohibits insurers from charging individuals more based on pre-existing conditions, group health plans are different.
+The ACA's wellness rules let employers reward healthy behaviors (or penalize risky ones) as long as the program follows specific guidelines.
+Tobacco use is the only lifestyle factor that can trigger a surcharge of up to 30% (or 50% when combined with other incentives).

-Other lifestyle factors - such as BMI, blood pressure, cholesterol levels, or physical inactivity - can also affect your out-of-pocket costs, but typically through wellness program incentives rather than direct premium surcharges.
+Other lifestyle factors — like BMI, blood pressure, cholesterol, or inactivity — can also affect your out-of-pocket costs, but typically through wellness program incentives rather than premium surcharges.
 For example:

 - Biometric screening outcomes: Some employers offer lower premiums or HSA contributions for employees who maintain healthy biometric readings.

-- Participation in preventive programs: Completing a health risk assessment, coaching, or fitness challenge may earn you a premium discount.
+- Participation in preventive programs: Completing a health risk assessment, coaching, or fitness challenge can earn you a premium discount.

 - Dependent tobacco use: Many plans apply the tobacco surcharge to any covered dependent who uses tobacco, not just the employee.